Exclusive: North Korea's nuclear test ready "soon"

 Now the North appears to be about to carry out a third nuclear test after two in 2006 and 2009.

 “Soon.
-Preparations are almost complete,” the source said when asked whether North Korea was planning to conduct a nuclear test.
+Preparations are almost complete,” the source told Reuters when asked whether North Korea was planning to conduct a nuclear test.

-This is the first time a senior official has confirmed the planned test.
-It was impossible to verify the plan independently in North Korea, one of the world’s most closed states, although the source has proved reliable in the past, predicting the ascent of Kim’s uncle, Jang Song-thaek.
-Also, after North Korea announced its first nuclear test in 2006, the source gave Reuters exclusive details of the preparations for that test before it was conducted.
+This is the first time a senior official has confirmed the planned test and the source has correctly predicted events in the past, telling Reuters about the 2006 test days before it happened.

 The rocket launch and nuclear test come as Kim Jong-un, the third of his line to rule North Korea, seeks to cement his grip on power.